Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Introduction

-For 4-manifolds, the answer is proposed to be \textit{no} in \cite[Remark~2.4.$\textnormal{A}'$]{Gr}.
+The definition and basic properties of complex cycles are recalled in Section~\ref{structure_cycles_subsection}.
+It is also shown in~\cite[Theorem III.2]{Sullivan} that a closed almost complex manifold always contains nonzero complex cycles.
+They are studied in a similar context in \cite{Cattalani}.
+Unfortunately, they are generally quite singular; see \cite{Gue} for some pathological examples.
+One would therefore like to answer the above question in terms of more familiar objects, such as pseudoholomorphic curves.\\

+Gromov proposed such an answer in \cite[Remark~2.4.$\textnormal{A}'$]{Gr}.
+This remark says that an almost complex 4-manifold with many pseudoholomorphic curves should admit a taming symplectic form.
 The argument presented therein comes from integral geometry.
 It is carried out in \cite[Section 10]{McKay}.
-Unfortunately, the argument requires the manifold to be swept out by smooth families of transversely intersecting curves.
-This is quite a strong assumption, which answers only the strictest interpretations of the above questions.
+Unfortunately, his reasoning requires the manifold to be swept out by smooth families of transversely intersecting curves.
 We prove that Gromov's prediction holds in general.
-All notions appearing the the statement of Theorem \ref{Curves2Symp_thm} below are recalled in Section \ref{deformation_sec}.
+All notions appearing in the statement of Theorem \ref{Curves2Symp_thm} below are recalled in Section \ref{deformation_sec}.

 \begin{thm} Let $(X,J)$ be a closed almost complex 4-manifold such that every pair of points can be joined by a closed connected pseudoholomorphic curve~$C$.
-Suppose $(X,J)$ contains \begin{enumerate}[label=(\alph*),leftmargin=*]
+Suppose also that $(X,J)$ contains \begin{enumerate}[label=(\alph*),leftmargin=*]